pivpn/pivpn/README.md

 have a convincing reason one way or the other I'd use 2048 today.

 After this, the script will go back to the command line as it builds the server's own certificate authority.
-If you wish to enter identifying information for the CA, replace the default values in the file ca_info.txt (CO for country, ST for state/province/territory, ORG for organization, etc.) before executing the setup script;
-however, this is not required, and you may leave the ca_info.txt file as-is.
-After this, the script will prompt you in the command line for input in similar identifying information fields as it generates your server certificate.
-Enter whatever you like, or if you do not desire to fill them out, skip them by pressing enter; make sure to skip the challenge field and leave it blank.
-After these fields, you will be asked whether you want to sign the certificate; you must press 'y'.
-You'll also be asked if you want to commit - press 'y' again.
+The script will ask you if you'd like to change the certificate fields, the default port, client's DNS server, etc.  If you know you want to change these things, feel free, and the script will put all the information where it needs to go in the various config files.
+If you aren't sure, it has been designed that you can simply hit 'Enter' through all the questions and have a working configuration at the end.

 Finally, the script will take some time to build the server's Diffie-Hellman key exchange.
 If you chose 1024-bit encryption, this will just take a few minutes, but if you chose 2048-bit, it will take much longer (anywhere from 40 minutes to several hours on a Model B+).
 The script will also make some changes to your system to allow it to forward internet traffic and allow VPN connections through the Pi's firewall.
-When the script informs you that it has finished configuring OpenVPN, reboot the system to apply the changes, and the VPN server-side setup will be complete!
+When the script informs you that it has finished configuring OpenVPN, it will ask if you want to reboot.
+I have it where you do not need to reboot when done but it also can't hurt.

 Managing the PiVPN
 ----------------------